 “As an Amazon Associate, I earn from qualifying purchases.
 Without Any Extra Cost to You!”

 No doubt, television is one of the most wonderful inventions of modern science.
-Coming with numerous advantages, televisions are not without its downsides.
+Coming with numerous advantages, televisions are not without their downsides.

 When it comes to disadvantages, the first thing is mechanical issues.
 That is, your TV is getting hot.
 Now the question is what is the solution to this problem?
 There are processes that you can take to solve this problem.